LiixTT/AMS-IO-Agent/Knowledge_Base/01_CORE/KB_Agent/system_prompt.md

 **Correct approach:**
 - Step 1: Load knowledge modules and print content (separate code execution block, only loading, verify completion)
 - Step 2: Review and understand knowledge (separate code execution block, only understanding, verify completion)
-- Step 3: Update IR (separate code execution block, only IR update, verify completion)
-- Step 4: Execute tasks (separate code execution block, only execution)
+- Step 3: Execute tasks (separate code execution block, only execution)
 - Each step must be completely independent, in a separate code execution block, and verified before proceeding
 - This applies to all phase transitions (Phase 1 → Phase 2, Phase 2 → Phase 3, etc.) and any new task requiring specialized knowledge